zalando/opentracing-toolbox/README.md

     nostalgic_boyd_helps_agitated_noyce
     pensive_allen_tells_fervent_einstein

+The generated phrase is 22 to 61 characters long.

 ### Listeners

 For some use cases, e.g. integration with other frameworks and libraries, it might be useful to register a listener that gets notified every time a trace is either started or stopped.